Building » Bishop’s Stortford – St Joseph and the English Martyrs

 • A marble ambo, possibly built from elements of the nave pulpit, previously located against the first pier on the north side and removed c1975.

-• A marble font, its wide bowl with cherubs on four sides, columnar stem and octagonal base, moved to the sanctuary from its original position in the baptistery at the west end (where the hook for raising the font cover survives in the vaulted ceiling).
+• A marble font, its wide bowl with cherubs on four sides, columnar stem and octagonal base.
+After the Second Vatican Council this was moved from its original position in the baptistery at the west end (where the hook for raising the font cover survives in the vaulted ceiling) to the sanctuary.
+More recently it has been moved again, to the north transept.

 • There are two stained glass windows in the Lady Chapel by Paul Woodroffe (1875-1954), dating from 1906.
 That to the east incorporates medieval glass, said to be from St Michael’s church, and donated by the Sisters of Mary, who taught at the school attached to the mission from the earliest days.
 That to the west was given by Major John Angus Edmund Skeet, an early supporter of the church, in memory of his maternal ancestors, the Wilby family.